lilykostanyan/Movie_Rec_Tool/README.md

 - [Python 3.10+](https://www.python.org/downloads/) – To run Python scripts
 - [Docker](https://www.docker.com/products/docker-desktop) – To run the application

-## ✅ Prerequisites (What You Need Before You Start)

-Make sure the following tools are installed on your computer:

-- [Python 3.10+](https://www.python.org/downloads/) – To run Python scripts
-- [Docker](https://www.docker.com/products/docker-desktop) – To run the application

----

 ### !
 Required Files (Provided via Google Drive) !

 To run this project end-to-end, you will need the following files, which will be shared via a **Google Drive link**: